 There are two paths to getting benefits when you have MG.
 Both of these paths require that your MG has progressed to the state where it makes it difficult or impossible to work.
 The first path requires that you meet the disability listing of the SSA for MG.
 If you meet the criteria of the listing, you get benefits automatically.
 The second path involves proving that your condition makes it difficult or impossible to work.

-The best way to successfully seek Social Security disorder benefits is to work with a disability attorney that can help you prepare your application—and guide you through the appeals process if necessary.
+The best way to successfully seek Social Security disorder benefits is to work with a disability representative that can help you prepare your application—and guide you through the appeals process if necessary.